Vogel, Slovenia: Family Ski Guide

 Planning Your Trip

-Vogel's lodging decision comes down to one question: do you want to sleep on the mountain or in the valley?
+Vogel's lodging decision comes down to one question: mountain or valley?
 Most families are better off staying lakeside near Bohinj and riding the cable car up each morning.
-You'll get kitchens, more space, lower prices, and the kind of lake-and-Alps views that make your phone's lock screen obsolete.
-The on-mountain options are cool, but they're niche plays best suited to couples or families with older kids who want the novelty of waking up at 1,535 meters.
+You'll get kitchens, more space, lower prices, and lake-and-Alps views that make your phone's lock screen obsolete.

 On the Mountain